-Whether you’re rocking skinny, boot-cuts, or boyfriend jeans, slip on a heeled bootie or pump to visually elongate your lower half.
-Not only that, when you’re wearing heels, you automatically engage your calf, thigh, and butt muscles to help maintain your balance.
+Whether you’re rocking skinnies, boot-cuts, or boyfriend jeans, slip on a heeled bootie or pump to visually elongate your lower half.
+Not only that—when you’re wearing heels, you automatically engage your calf, thigh, and butt muscles to help maintain your balance.
 The result?
 Everything looks tighter and firmer.

 Get Your Boot-Cut On

-Skinny jeans are great for tucking into knee-high boots, but boot-cut is the most flattering style, and it looks great on every body type.
+Skinny jeans are great for tucking into knee-high and over-the-knee boots, but boot-cut is the most flattering style, and it looks great on every body type.
 The silhouette—fitted though the thigh, nipped in at the knee, slightly flared at the bottom—accentuates your curves in all the right places, while also visually trimming your thighs.

 Pull a Slow Fade

 Be strategic about the wash of your denim.
-Jeans that are lighter in the center of the leg (like these) give the illusion of a long, slender figure.
+Jeans that are lighter in the center of the leg give the illusion of a long, slender figure.
 That said, avoid pairs with fading only on the butts or thighs if you’re looking for a slimming effect—they act like a spotlight, amplifying those parts.

 Opt for Stretch

 Choose jeans that are blended with lycra, elastane, polyurethane, or spandex, rather than 100 percent cotton.